 This post was written by Candace Chewning, Mayor’s Office of Labor.

-Using sick leave
+Philadelphia’s sick leave law:

-- Need diagnosis, care, or treatment of a health condition, including behavioral health.
+- Need diagnosis, care, or treatment of a health condition—including behavioral health.

 - Need preventative care.